 Professionals who attend may include police, children’s services, representatives from health, probation and housing.
 Other organisations may also be invited to attend where relevant.
 An IDVA (Independent Domestic Violence Advisor) also attends on behalf of the victim, but the victim does not attend in person.

-MARAC meetings are currently held monthly and discuss numerous individuals at each meeting.
+MARAC meetings are currently held fortnightly and discuss numerous individuals at each meeting.

 To refer an individual into MARAC a DASH Risk Checklist should be completed.
 In Torbay if an individual scores 14 or above, they should automatically be referred into MARAC.
 An individual scoring less than 14 may also be referred if, in the professional’s judgement, there are serious concerns that should be taken into account.
 Consent does not necessarily need to be obtained for a referral to be made.

 Completed referral forms should be sent by secure email to email@example.com.

 We have a leaflet that you can give to someone you are referring into MARAC which gives them an idea of what happens.
 This can be downloaded or printed.